 The vision is to optimise the potential development of a prime site within Solihull's commercial district by providing a landmark Grade A+ speculative office development.
 By providing a development containing larger floor plates, which through occupier demand, could attract a major organisation into Solihull, and which emphasises the scale and prominence of the development.
-The scheme includes enhancements to the public realm, improvements to pedestrian connectivity and provides an attractive setting for new development.
+The scheme connectivity and provides an attractive setting for new development.

-Located on Blossomfield Road roundabout, the Westgate site is situated on a prominent gateway into the town centre and provides opportunity to create an impressive new arrival point into Solihull's business and commercial quarter.
+Located on Blossomfield Road roundabout, the Westgate site is situated on a prominent gateway into the town centre and provides opportunity to create an impressive new arrival point into Solihull's business and commercial guarter.
 It is envisaged that high quality new town centre offices could be developed complementing the proposed offer at The Hub of UK Central, home to Birmingham Airport, the National Exhibition Centre and Jaguar Land Rover as well as the new High Speed Rail Interchange, it is envisaged that enhancements would be made to the public realm and around Lode Lane/Blossomfield Road roundabout to improve pedestrian connectivity and provide an attractive setting for new development.